l7mp/stunner/docs/DEPLOYMENT.md

 ## Control plane models

-STUNner can run in one of several modes.

-In the default mode STUNner configuration is controlled by a *gateway-operator* component based on high-level intent encoded in [Kubernetes Gateway API resources](https://gateway-api.sigs.k8s.io), while in the *standalone model* the user configures STUNner manually.
-The standalone mode provides perfect control over the way STUNner ingests media, but at the same time it requires users to deal with the subtleties of internal STUNner APIs that are subject to change between subsequent releases.
-As of v0.16, STUNner's operator-ful mode is feature complete and the standalone model is considered obsolete.
-If still interested, comprehensive documentation for the standalone can be found [here](OBSOLETE.md), but this mode is no longer supported.

 In addition, STUNner supports two dataplane provisioning modes.
-In the *legacy* mode the dataplane is supposed to be deployed by the user manually (by installing the `stunner/stunner` Helm chart into the target namespaces) while in the *managed* mode the dataplane pods are provisioned by the gateway operator automatically.
-As of STUNner v0.16.0, the default is the *legacy* dataplane mode.
+In the default *managed* mode, the dataplane pods (i.e., the `stunnerd` pods) are provisioned by the gateway operator automatically per each Gateway existing in the cluster.
+In the *legacy* mode, the dataplane is supposed to be deployed by the user manually (by installing the `stunner/stunner` Helm chart into the target namespaces).
+Legacy mode is considered obsolete at this point and it will be removed in a later release.